samrocketman/git-identity-manager/README.md

     git idm list

-For more commands see `git help idm`.
+For more commands see `git idm help`.

 # License